How To Become A Zoo Keeper

 Producing activities to keep animals mentally sharp

-Zookeepers work outside in all kinds of weather condition.
-They handle both indoor and outdoor spaces.
-The task requires being physically fit and able to deal with the demands of looking after animals.
+Zookeepers work outside in all type of weather condition.
+They manage both indoor and outdoor zoo areas.
+The job needs being physically fit and able to handle the demands of looking after animals.

-"Being a zookeeper is more than a job - it's an enthusiastic commitment to animal care and preservation."
+"Being a zookeeper is more than a job - it's an enthusiastic commitment to animal care and conservation."

 Zookeepers can specialise in lots of animal groups: